 Your customer base is now global and, in order to meet their expectations, international expansion is high on the agenda for a lot of businesses.
 With an increased global footprint, you also open your business up to a more diverse talent pool you would have previously not had access to.

 Having a legal advisor with local knowledge and international experience is key to a successful expansion.
 We provide a dedicated and personal service which goes far beyond that of just legal advice.

 We advise on all manner of business immigration matters, including UK immigration visas and can assist with:

 We also assist individuals, with at least £2million in available funds to invest in active and trading UK businesses, wanting to apply for a Tier 1 (Investor) visa.

-Once you have set up your UK operations and wish to recruit talent from overseas, we can assist you in obtaining a sponsorship licence so that you can employ overseas individuals under the Tier 2 and Tier 5 visas.
+Once you have set up your UK operations and wish to recruit talent from overseas, we can assist you in obtaining a sponsorship licence so that you can employ overseas individuals under the Skilled Worker visa and Tier 5 visas.

 We are also on hand to advise you on your specific employment law matters, including: